aiven/devportal/docs/products/flink/concepts/custom-jars.rst

-Related reading
+Related pages
 -----------------
-* How to use custom JARs in Aiven for Apache Flink application
+* :doc:`How to use custom JARs in Aiven for Apache Flink application <docs/products/flink/howto/create-jar-application>`